-INITIATIVE BENEFICIARY EDUCATION HELP EARTH (Harnessing Energy Literacy for Planet Earth) Program- a values-oriented and science- centered educational program that aims to teach the youth to make knowledge-based decisions regarding different energy options in the future.
+INITIATIVE BENEFICIARY EDUCATION HELP EARTH (Harnessing Energy Literacy for Planet Earth) Program- a values-oriented and science-centered educational program that aims to teach the youth to make knowledge-based decisions regarding different energy options in the future.
 24 multimedia corners in 22 schools and 1 community around the country; currently the program has 18 active partner schools Hamon ni Juan Matipid: Interactive Science Exhibit- a program that aims to teach students the values of energy and water conservation and environmental protection through experiments and other hands-on activities.
-13 primary and secondary partner schools

-More than 200 students and teachers of Taba National High School, Leyte 15 partner schools June 25- Tree planting (98 seedlings) of Trans- Asia Power with HELP EARTHSavers Club Members of 2 partner schools.
-This is dom celebration of Arbor Day.
-August 3 & 13- Tree-panting (400 seedling of Trans-Asia Oil-Guimaras together with Catalino Gallego Nava Memorial High School and M. Chavez Elem School April 27- Sapang Kawayan Creek Cleanup by Trans-Asia Power employees as part of the Earth Day (April 22) Celebration July 6- Mangrove Reforestation conducted CIP II Power Corporation together with Barangay LGU of Quirino, Bacnotan, La Ur Sept 25- Coastal Cleanup at Quirino Surfin Area and Bambana Rock Formation by CIP Power Corporation in collaboration with HOLCIM and Brgy Quirino LGU.
+13 primary and secondary partner schools Juan Matipid Annual Art Competition- encourages the youth to express their commitment for Mother Nature through creative and artistic means.
+120 entries from 30 different schools and universities across the country Petroleum Exploration and Production Seminar- make communities more aware especially students on the scientific, technical and business aspects of petroleum business.
+More than 200 students and teachers of Tabango National High School, Leyte Brigada Eskwela- a form of support to partner schools.
+Helps in the rehabilitation and beautification of the school in time for the opening of the school year.
+15 partner schools ENVIRONMENT HELP EARTH Green Initiative- aims to green communities through mitigation of carbon footprint and protection of the biodiversity of the ecosytem of partner communities June 25- Tree planting (98 seedlings) of Trans-Asia Power with HELP EARTHSavers Club Members of 2 partner schools.
+This is done in celebration of Arbor Day.
+August 3 & 13- Tree-panting (400 seedlings) of Trans-Asia Oil-Guimaras together with Catalino Gallego Nava Memorial High School and M. Chavez Elem.
+School

+HELP EARTH Blue Handprint- aims to protect the environment along the coastal and riverside areas through clean-up activities and awareness drive with host communities.
+April 27- Sapang Kawayan Creek Cleanup by Trans- Asia Power employees as part of their Earth Day (April 22) Celebration July 6- Mangrove Reforestation conducted by CIP II Power Corporation together with Barangay LGU of Quirino, Bacnotan, La Union Sept 25- Coastal Cleanup at Quirino Surfing Area and Bambana Rock Formation by CIP II Power Corporation in collaboration with HOLCIM and Brgy Quirino LGU.
 This is in celebration of the International Coastal Cleanup Day.
-Trans- Asia Guimaras- donated 10 pcs of trash cans to Guimaras Police Provicial Office Materials Management Department- don 25 pcs of trash cans to Brgy.
-Quirino, Bacnotan La Union

-Food Processing A livelihood initiative for the mothers of Brgy.
+Waste Management- distribution of recycled oil lube cans converted into trash cans to partner communities.
+Aims to teach proper waste segregation.
+Trans- Asia Guimaras- donated 10 pcs of trash cans to Guimaras Police Provicial Office Materials Management Department- donated 25 pcs of trash cans to Brgy.
+Quirino, Bacnotan La Union LIVELIHOOD Food Processing A livelihood initiative for the mothers of Brgy.
 Quirino, Bacnotan.
 Started last April 2013 and ongoing until now TESDA Skills Training Training of 58 scholars of Trans-Asia Renewable under TESDA in the areas of welding, building and construction and heavy equipment operation.
 The aim of this program is to make the residents of San Lorenzo Guimaras more employeable in the future OTHERS Recycling of used lead acid batteries (ULABs) in partnership with Motolite and Philippine Business for Social Progress (PBSP) Trans-Asia Power sold its ULABs to Motolite for proper recycling.
 Money from the sales was donated to PBSP for their Learning Enhancement Assistance Package (LEAP) Project.
-Through this, Trans-Asia Power donated more than 300 storybooks to FVR Elementary School,Bulacan last July 24.
+Through this, Trans-Asia Power donated more than 300 storybooks to FVR Elementary School, Bulacan last July 24.
 Information-Education Campaign (IEC) Trans-Asia Renewable conducted an IEC, last Sept 2013, for 4 barangays at San Lorenzo, Guimaras to dialogue with communities regarding their concerns over the San Lorenzo Windfarm Project